RedHatRanger/rhcsa9vagrant/rhcsa-practice-questions/17_reduce_or_extend_a_logical_volume _size.md

 ### QUESTION #17:
 Resize your wshare logical volume you created in Lab #15, it should be approx 300MB ( note -> only size accepted from 270mb to 290mb).

-***Note: In the real world, there could be losses of data, so YOU MUST BACKUP YOUR DATA before doing this operation!*** \
+***Note: In the real world, there could be losses of data, so YOU MUST BACKUP YOUR DATA before doing this operation!***
+<br/><br/>
-Reducing the LVM may or may not be on the actual exam, but it is good to know how to do anyway.
+LVMREDUCE may or may not be on the actual exam, but it is good to know how to do anyway.
 You will more likely see LVEXTEND.

 ***
 (scroll down for an answer)